-There are far more homeless dogs in Turkey than shelters can accommodate.
+There are far more homeless dogs in Turkey than rescues can accommodate.
 Because there is no shelter euthanasia and few adoptions, these dogs either live out their lives in a shelter or languish on the streets or in the forests after being vaccinated and spayed or neutered.

 Rescue Efforts Begin

 An American traveling in Turkey learned that Turkish shelters were full of Golden Retrievers.
 Recognizing their plight, she informed Adopt a Golden of Atlanta (AGA), a rescue group in Georgia.
 AGA mobilized and began coordinating rescue efforts.

 RAGOM contacted AGA to offer help and began rescuing Goldens from Turkey in September 2015.
 RAGOM has since transported more than 100 dogs from Turkey to Minnesota and continues to work with Turkish volunteers to save these dogs.
 Watch Journey to a Golden Life.

 An estimated 10 million dogs are slaughtered and consumed each year in China, and Golden Retrievers are among the meat trade's most popular breeds.
 A majority of dogs hauled to slaughterhouses are stolen pets and retired breeding dogs.
 Rarely leashed in China, dogs are easily snatched from their owners and forced into waiting vehicles.

 Volunteers in China are working hard to save these dogs from a terrifying fate.
 They approach butchers when they see a dog tied behind the premises and plead for the dog's release.
 Other rescuers watch for large trucks filled with stolen dogs en route to slaughterhouses and do their best to stop them.